-Visit the Abayudaya – the Jews of Uganda in their Communities
+Visit the Abayudaya – the Jews of Uganda in Eastern Uganda

-Since the downfall of Idi Amin, especially when President Yoweri Museveni and freedom of religion was declared freeing the Abayudaya from state persecution.
-A case in point is that the present leader Rabbi Gershom Sizomu of the Jewish Community was just elected to parliament.
-Today he represents all the people of his district where the Muslim Community is the majority.
-There are a large number of Christians and the small Jewish remnant of less than 3000.
+That freedom continues in Uganda to this day.
+Rabbi Gershom Sizomu of the Jewish Community was elected to parliament.
+Today he represents all the people of his district, where the Muslim Community is the majority.
+There are many Christians and a small Jewish remnant of less than 3000.
 It might help Ugandans to discover that there is a practicing Jewish Community in their midst.

-Rabbi Gershom Sizomu wanted a deeper understanding of Judaism, and they reached out to the worldwide Jewish Community from which they had received books, some monetary support in the past dating back to the 1960s before independence.
-Conservative Rabbis began to come to the community to help them and oversee conversion or affirmation rites to Judaism.
+Rabbi Gershom Sizomu wanted a deeper understanding of Judaism.
+They reached out to the worldwide Jewish Community.
+They had received books some monetary support, dating back to the 1960s before independence.
+Conservative Rabbis began to come to the Community to help them and oversee conversion or affirmation rites to Judaism.

 Rabbi Gershom Sizomu attended the five-year Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles.
-Now an ordained rabbi, he returned to Uganda to bring the Ugandan community into the mainstream of Jewish life and open a Yeshiva School to train teachers and rabbis to serve Jewish communities throughout Africa.
+Rabbi Gershom Sizomuan returned to Uganda as an ordained rabbi to bring the Ugandan Community into mainstream Jewish life and open a Yeshiva School to train teachers and rabbis to serve African Jewish communities.

 Abayudaya – Community Projects:

-There is the Tobin Health Center with a lab and other modern facilities.
-It came with donations that were mostly from North America.
-It is serving all community members and not the Abayudaya Jews.
+The Tobin Health Center has a lab and other modern facilities, including dental care.
+It came with donations from North America, serving all community members, not just the Abayudaya Jews.

 The Abayudaya Guest House is located in the Abayudaya Nabugoye Village.
 Herewith American Donations have been built.
-It is an essential, comfortable Guest House with flush-toilets is available for Visitors to the Jewish Communities in Uganda.
+An essential, comfortable Guest House with flush toilets is available for Visitors to the Jewish Communities in Uganda.
 You are staying in a small Village.

-Visitors are welcome here, especially those of the Jewish Faith, who can also spend a few days volunteering in the community, observe and take part in Jewish life in the heart of Africa.
+Visitors are welcome here, especially those of the Jewish Faith.
+She can also spend a few days volunteering in the Community, observing and participating in Jewish life in the heart of Africa.

 The surrounding areas are beautiful.
 See some of the best coffee in Uganda grown here.
 Sipi Falls and Mount Elgon are nearby, and the Abayudya Community can easily be tied into a visit there.

-Those of Jewish of Faith can enjoy Shabbat in Uganda and even stay with the Abayudaya at their guesthouse at a most reasonable Price
+Those Jewish of Faith can enjoy Shabbat in Uganda and even stay with the Abayudaya at their guesthouse at the most reasonable price.

-If you like to visit the Abayudaya Community near Mount Elgon – let us know, and we will arrange it.
+Let us know if you like to visit the Abayudaya Community near Mount Elgon on a Safari with us.